 CISM in the Workplace

-- More than 7,000 are security directors, managers, or consultants and related staff.
+- More than 7,600 are security directors, managers or consultants.

-- More than 3,000 are IT directors, managers, consultants and related staff.
+- More than 3,200 are IT directors, managers or consultants.

-- Nearly 2,500 are employed in managerial, consulting or related positions in IT operations or compliance
+- More than 2,700 are employed in managerial, consulting or related positions in IT operations or compliance.

-- More than 2,200 serve as audit directors, managers or consultants and related staff.
+- More than 2,300 serve as audit directors, managers or consultants.

 - Nearly 700 are CEOs, CFOs or equivalent executives.